jacobkalat/jacobkalat.github.io/_posts/2021-04-02-example-content.md

 ---
 layout: post
-title: Example content
+title: Getting Started With TryHackMe
 ---

 <div class="message">
   Howdy!
 This blog post shows step-by-step instructions on how to get started on the website TryHackMe.
-The instructions assume that you already have a fully functional Kali Linux virtual machine.
+TryHackMe is a free way to learn and practice cyber security hands on skills.
+The paid version gives you access to their in-browser Kali Linux machine as well as focuses learning paths.
 </div>

-Cum sociis natoque penatibus et magnis <a href="#">dis parturient montes</a>, nascetur ridiculus mus. *Aenean eu leo quam.* Pellentesque ornare sem lacinia quam venenatis vestibulum.
-Sed posuere consectetur est at lobortis.
-Cras mattis consectetur purus sit amet fermentum.
+To get started, navigate to <a href="https://tryhackme.com">TryHackMe</a>.
+Here you can make a new account.
+If you don't have a Kali Linux machine setup, it may be worth purchasing the TryHackMe membership.
+This will give you access to their in browser Kali Linux machine.
+For the purpose of this walkthrough, I assume that you have previously setup a Kali Linux virtual machine, and that is you will be using from here on out.

+Once you have created your new account it should ask your experience level, why you want to use TryHackMe, and to choose a learning path.
+For this walkthrough, we will choose the **Complete Beginner** path.

 > Curabitur blandit tempus porttitor.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Nullam id dolor id nibh ultricies vehicula ut id elit.